 Step 1: Find the right agency to acquire.

 After considering size, customer base, location, and other demographics, you might already have the ideal agency in mind.
 But, sometimes finding an agency that is open to acquisition can be a challenge, particularly when you want to keep the transaction quiet.
 Let insurance association professionals, like Independent Insurance Agents of Wisconsin (IIAW), know you are interested in growing.
 They may be able to connect you with an agency that is interested in merging.

 Step 2: Determine the right purchase price.

-It is highly recommended to consult with an accounting firm that has experience in valuating an agency to determine a fair purchase price.
-When doing a valuation, the firm will take into consideration the book of business, profitability, risk models, tangible assets and other factors including management experience.
+It is highly recommended to consult with an accounting firm that has experience in evaluating an agency to determine a fair purchase price.
+When doing a valuation, the firm will take into consideration the book of business, profitability, risk models, tangible assets, and other factors including management experience.

 Step 3: Negotiate for the best deal.

 Even with a proper valuation market, demand can easily affect the purchase price.
 When negotiating, remember it is always preferable to have the seller establish the price before you make an offer.
 You never know, they may be willing to sell for less than you were going to offer.

 Step 4: Explore your financing options.

 It's important to choose a financial institution that understands the complexities of the insurance industry.
 Not all lenders are experienced in this area.
 Often, they are uncomfortable funding an agency acquisition without requiring a Small Business Administration (SBA) loan.
 This isn't always necessary.
 If you work with a bank that has expertise in the insurance industry, they will be able to find the best financing option for you - and it is very likely it won't require SBA backing.